Achievable logoAchievable logo

 Movement phases:

-• Downward: Hinge at hips to lower weight, extend non-support leg backward.
+• Downward: Hinge at the hips to lower the weight while extending the non-support leg backward.

-• Upward: Extend hip to return to start.
+• Upward: Extend the hip to return to the start.

 • Repeat and switch sides.